AgentTorch/AgentTorch/readme.md

 Copyright (c) 2023 Ayush Chopra

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 This means you are free to share and adapt the material for **non-commercial purposes**, as long as you give appropriate credit and indicate if changes were made.
 For more details, see the [LICENSE.md](license.md) file in this repository.
+For commercial enterprises, please reach out to request a license.

 ## Guides and Tutorials

 ### Understanding the Framework